akullpp/awesome-java/README.md

 - [Objenesis](http://objenesis.org) - Allows dynamic instantiation without default constructor, e.g. constructors which have required arguments, side effects or throw exceptions.
 - [ReflectASM](https://github.com/EsotericSoftware/reflectasm) - ReflectASM is a very small Java library that provides high performance reflection by using code generation.
 - [Reflections](https://github.com/ronmamo/reflections) - Reflections scans your classpath, indexes the metadata, allows you to query it on runtime and may save and collect that information for many modules within your project.
+- [Type-safe Reflection](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#type-safe-reflection-via-jailbreak) -  A compiler plugin lets you leverage the convenience and type-safety of the Java compiler by writing code as if reflection were not needed, and generates reliable, efficient reflection code for you.

 ### Job Scheduling